 Not wanting to make a dental appointment, or show up for one, is a common experience for many patients.
 Dental visits can be monotonous and, at times, uncomfortable.
 But for some people, it is not a question of wanting to avoid discomfort or boredom; they have real dental anxiety centered around receiving dental treatments and procedures.
-This is a real problem because putting off needed dental care can result in the need for increasingly complex and expensive dental procedures.
+Dental anxiety in Northampton can be a real problem because putting off needed dental care can result in the need for increasingly complex and expensive dental procedures.

 If you display any of the following signs when contemplating visiting the dentist for an appointment, or even making an appointment, you may have dental anxiety.